chiranjibismg/JavaTrading/README.md

 # JavaTrading
 Trading platform with Java spring boot backend and react.js frontend.
-Database is m
+Database is mysql